windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 From there, you can follow the setup app to replace the superadmin account and schedule a sync of resources (by default, everyday).

+We recommend setting up [SSO with OAuth](../misc/2_setup_oauth/index.md) if you can to avoid manually adding users.
+If not possible, you can add new users manually:

 ![Add new users](./adding_new_user.gif "Add new users")

 > _Add new users to your workspace._